Indicia-Team/indicia-docs/developing/data-model.rst

   order by o.id desc
   limit 1

-A key aspect of thee occurrences table is the ability to easily track the status of a record especially with respect to quality.
+A key aspect of the occurrences table is the ability to easily track the status of a record especially with respect to quality.
 This is achieved using 2 fields, record_status and record_substatus.
 The record_status field provides the broad status of the record and the optional record_substatus field provides a greater level of granularity.
 The